biancacordebello/biancacordebello/README.md

 ## About Me

 - 🤔 Exploring new technologies and developing software solutions.
-- 🎓 Studying Systems Analysis and Development.
+- 🎓 Systems Analysis and Development Technologist.
-- 💼 Interning as a DevOps Developer.
+- 💼 DevOps Developer.
-- 🌱 Learning more about Python, Golang, Podman, Docker, Ansible and Artificial Intelligence.
+- 🌱 Learning more about Python, Podman, Docker, Ansible and Artificial Intelligence.

 ## My Skills